jabieger/linuxOS_robotik/README.md

 This role contains all the tasks that are executed using ansible-pull.
 In the global_vars you need to uncomment _ansible_pull_repo_url_.
 If that is the case the ansible_pull.yml available in the software role will make sure ansible-pull is installed on the clients and an apropriate cronjob is created.
 The cronjob will be executed on each reboot, which actually executes
 `ansible-pull -U https://gitlab.com/osos_client/osos_ansible.git`
 This is an easy way if you need to upgrade your systems or install additional packages after a usual roll out.
 By the way it is easy to add conditions to your tasks, so that you can make sure tasks are only applied on the machines necessary.
+More info on ansible-pull can be found [here](https://docs.ansible.com/ansible/latest/cli/ansible-pull.html) and there is also a greate video on it [here](https://www.youtube.com/watch?v=sn1HQq_GFNE)

 ### Packages